 The Board possesses and exercises its authority and duties as a collective body and functions only when it is convened in meetings.
 Except for appropriate duties and functions of the Board Chair, an individual member may not speak, obligate, or exercise authority in the name of the Board of Trustees unless specifically authorized by prior action of the Board.

 The Board formulates and approves policies and delegates to the President of the College the function of administering policies and regulations.
 The Board is not involved in administrative details, but the Board’s review of administrative procedures and regulations may be undertaken if necessary to the function of policy formulation.
-In the absences of appropriate policy, the President of the College may need to make decisions and exercise authority, but such actions are subject to subsequent review by the Board for determination as to the need for a policy statement.
+In the absence of appropriate policy, the President of the College may need to make decisions and exercise authority, but such actions may be subject to subsequent review by the Board for determination as to the need for a policy statement.

 If citizens bring a concern or complaint to an individual Trustee, the Trustee shall refer the citizen to the College President, who shall proceed according to appropriate Board policy or College procedure.
 This does not restrict the Board member from bringing the concern or complaint to the Board of Trustees.

 Each Trustee of the Board will strive to support the Vision and Mission statements and core values of the College and, to that end, shall adhere to the following standards:

 - Consistently uphold all applicable laws, rules, policies, and governance procedures.

 - Attend and participate in all regularly scheduled Board meetings insofar as possible, and become well-informed concerning issues to be considered at those meetings.

 - Bring about desired changes through legal and ethical procedures, upholding and enforcing all applicable statutes, regulations, and court decisions pertaining to community colleges.